native-ly/native-layout-stack/README.md

 ### Idea

-This library recreates SwiftUI components in React Native:
+This library recreates the SwiftUI components in React Native:

 **Stack**